rahulpadala/freshersbatch-oct16/README.txt

-These are the assignment files html css are new...
+These are the assignment files but we may or may not have js files html css are new...